jelmd/snmp-export/generator/README.md

       # with that value.
       - source_indexes: [bsnDot11EssIndex]
         lookup: bsnDot11EssSsid
+        rename: ssid				# Rename the label "bsnDot11EssSsid" to "ssid".
+Default: empty, i.e. keep as is.
         drop_source_indexes: false  # If true, delete source index labels for this lookup.
                                     # This avoids label clutter when the new index is unique.